ajvalenz/ioet_exercise/README.md

 For this excercise it is necesary to have python 3 installed

-To run our program we can use the cmd and use the commands ls and cd to move around our directories until we are on the directory with our. py file
+To run the exercise , use the cmd and the commands ls and cd to show and move around  oyur directories until you are on the directory with the py file \n
-Once there we use the command py followed by the name of the file to run it as shown in the picture bellow
+Once there ,use the command py or python followed by the name of the file to run it as shown in the picture bellow

 ![image](https://user-images.githubusercontent.com/67160144/169714763-50ed1761-05b2-49c6-b525-a99e0c1d173c.png)